rangulvers/Homeautomation/README.md

 * Shelly 1 for the ceiling light
 * Lidl LED Strip around a framed picture
-* IKEA Light Bulp as a desk light
+* IKEA Light Bulb as a desk light
+* OSRAM Smart Plug+ to control a standing light
 * Aqara Motion sensor next to the door

-When I walk into the office the motion detector is triggered and turns on all lights in my office.
+When I walk into the office the motion sensor (PIR) is triggered and turns on all lights in my office.
 I also make use of the [FLUX](https://www.home-assistant.io/integrations/flux/) addon to generate a more natural light during the day.

 The lights stay on as long I'm in my office.
-This is done via the access point that has a special wifi just for my office.
-If my phone changes the wifi when leaving the office all lights are turned off.
+This is done via the access point that has a special WIFI just for my office.
+If my phone changes back to our normal WIFI when leaving the office all lights are turned off and the motion sensor returns to its default state.

+I also added a the Sonoff SNZB-01 to control some custom light scenes.

+* Single press  : cycle thru all scenes setup for my office.
+(Working, Hangout, Gaming, Reading)
+* Double press  : toggle all lights on or off.
+* Long press    : dim lights to 50%

 ### Alarm Mode and Presence Faker